 SECTION 8 – Other groups

-24 As far as applicable, the same rules of procedure for study groups in this resolution should also apply to other groups referred to in No. 209A of the ITU Convention and their meetings, for example with respect to the submission of contributions.
-However, these groups shall not adopt Questions nor deal with Recommendations.
+24 As far as applicable, the same rules of procedure for study groups in this resolution should also apply to other groups referred to in No. 209A {check Council Resolution 1333 on Guiding principles for the creation, management and termination of Council working groups}of the ITU Convention and their meetings, for example with respect to the submission of contributions.
+However, these groups shall not adopt Questions or Recommendations.

 SECTION 9 – Telecommunication Development Advisory Group

-25 In accordance with No. 215C of the ITU Convention, the Telecommunication Development Advisory Group (TDAG) shall be open to representatives of administrations of Member States and representatives of Sector Members of the ITU Telecommunication Development Sector (ITU-D) and to chairmen and vice-chairmen of the study groups and other groups.
-Its principal duties are to review priorities, programmes, operations, financial matters and strategies in ITU-D; to review the implementation of the operational plan of the preceding period, progress in the implementation of the regional initiatives, priorities in the execution of those initiatives, the assigned resources and their linkage with the strategic and operational plans, in order to identify areas in which the Telecommunication Development Bureau (BDT) has not achieved or was not able to achieve the objectives laid down in that plan, so as to advise the Director of BDT on the necessary corrective measures; to review progress in the implementation of its work programme; to provide guidelines for the work of the study groups, recommending measures, inter alia, to foster and give effect to cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions.
+25 In accordance with No. 215C of the ITU Convention, the Telecommunication Development Advisory Group (TDAG) shall be open to representatives of administrations of Member States and representatives of ITU-D Sector Members of the ITU Telecommunication Development Sector (ITU-D) and to chairmen and vice-chairmen of the study groups and other groups.
+Its principal duties are to review priorities, programmes, operations, financial matters and strategies in ITU-D; to review the implementation of the operational plan of the preceding period, progress in the implementation of the regional initiatives, priorities in the execution of those initiatives, the assigned resources and their linkage with the strategic and operational plans, in order to identify and advise the Director of BDT on the necessary measures to achieve ITU-D objectives; to review progress in the implementation of its work programme; to provide guidelines for the work of the study groups, recommending measures, inter alia, to foster and give effect to cooperation and coordination with the Radiocommunication Sector, the Telecommunication Standardization Sector and the General Secretariat, as well as with other relevant development and financial institutions.

-26 A world telecommunication development conference shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
+26 A world telecommunication development conference WTDC shall appoint the TDAG bureau, comprising the chairman and the vice-chairmen of TDAG.
 The chairmen of ITU-D study groups are members of the TDAG bureau.

-27 In appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries.
+27 In appointing the chairman and the vice-chairmen, particular consideration shall be given to the requirements of competence and the need to promote gender balance in leadership positions and equitable geographical distribution, and to the need to promote more efficient participation by developing countries. {Reference to be added to WTDC Resolution 24 (Rev. Dubai 2014) – Authorization for the Telecommunication Development Advisory Group to act between world telecommunication development conferences and Resolution 61 (Rev. Dubai, 2014) – Appointment and maximum term of office of chairmen and vice-chairmen of study groups in the ITU Telecommunication Development Sector and of the Telecommunication Development Advisory Group}

 28 The World Telecommunication Development Conference (WTDC) may assign temporary authority to TDAG to consider and act on matters specified by WTDC.
-TDAG may consult with the Director on these matters, if necessary.
+Such authority shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.
+[TDAG may consult with the Director on these matters, if necessary.]
 WTDC should assure itself that the special functions entrusted to TDAG do not require financial expenses exceeding the ITU-D budget.
-The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC.
-Such authority shall terminate when the following WTDC meets, although WTDC may decide to extend it for a designated period.
+The report on TDAG activity on the fulfilment of specific functions shall be submitted to the next WTDC. {There seems to be an issue with regards of the delegation of authority from WTDC to TDAG, which is inconsistent and needs to be aligned with Para 215c of the ITU Convention.
+This needs to be further clarified. }